pinknetworkx/atomicassets-js/README.md

 * `async getAccountAssets(account: string, cache: boolean = true): Promise<RpcAsset[]>`
   * gets the complete inventory of a specific account (may take long for bigger inventories)

+#### RpcActionGenerator

+The RPC API has an `action` attribute which contains a helper class to construct contract actions which can be pushed on chain with eosjs.

+Detailed information about each action can be found [here](https://github.com/pinknetworkx/atomicassets-contracts/wiki/Actions)

 #### Types

 These classes represent table rows of the contract and consist of getter methods